 Louis Winthorpe III: Now that's not mine!
 I've never seen that before in my life!

 Corrupt Cop: [takes some PCP out of the baggie and tastes it] That's PCP!
 Phencyclidine.
 Angel dust!
 You ever seen what this stuff does to kids?
-You're looking at 3 to 5 mandatory...
-Louis!
+You are looking at three to five MANDATORY - Louis.